Starkkoder/Starkkoder/README.md

 - 👀 I’m interested in Backend development.
 - 🌱 I’m currently learning Python and also Algorithms
 - 💞️ I’m looking to collaborate on (need to get back with you on this one)
-- 📫 How to reach me: http://t.me/JorgeTorres or jorgetorres@pm.me
+- 📫 How to reach me: http://t.me/Starkkodder or starkkodder@proton.me

 <!---
 Starkkoder/Starkkoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.